Smoked Pork Loin Recipe (My Families Favorite)

 Some Great Rub & Sauce Recipes for Pork Loin

-- Homemade Honey BBQ Sauce – If you want something a with a sweet and smokey sauce at the end this sauce is perfect.
+• Homemade Honey BBQ Sauce—This sauce is perfect if you want something with a sweet and smoky sauce at the end.

 Brine for Smoked Pork Loin

-I think the key to a good smoked loin is the brine.
-You don’t even need to brine it overnight it just needs at least 6 hours.
+You don’t need to brine pork loin before smoking it, but if you want to try it, you can use the recipe below.
+The key to a good smoked loin is the brine.
+You don’t need to brine it overnight; it just needs at least 6 hours.

-If you use boiling hot water you won’t need to boil this brine on the stove.
-Just mix all the ingredients and stir till the sugars is dissolved.
-Make sure you allow enough time so that the meat can sit in the brine for 6 hours.
+Using boiling water, you won’t need to cook this brine on the stove.
+Just mix all the ingredients and stir until the sugars are dissolved.
+Ensure you allow enough time so the meat can sit in the brine for 6 hours.

 After at least 6 hours, remove the pork loin from the brine and pat dry.
-Grab your favorite binder and then apply our rub to thge meat.
+Grab your favorite binder and then apply our rub to the meat.

 Ingredients for Brine